NAPOLEON AND ALUMINIUM

 After the aluminium is sorted at Stena Recycling's facilities, most of it is transported to Stena Aluminium's smelter in Älmhult, in south Sweden, where the sorted aluminium is turned into a new alloy.
 This is valuable as it shortens the supply routes – from industrial waste back to the industries that need the new aluminium product of 100% recycled material.

 – Making an alloy resembles using a recipe.
-We produce a new aluminium alloy or product with specific properties suited for the end product, perhaps a new durable tire rim, a robust motor, or garden furniture.
+We produce a new aluminium alloy or product with specific properties suited for the end product, perhaps a robust motor, or garden furniture.

 The Stena Aluminium smelter in Älmhult, Småland produces approximately 70,000 tonnes of aluminium alloys each year, delivered to industry in Northern European.
 100% is made from recycled material.
 The processes are continually refined to maximize scrap yield, to use less energy, and so forth.